 “The Executive Producer was doing good stuff and brought in good people to try and save this thing.
 We did have to reboot, but it was for the best.
 We were actually making a game finally.
 It’s not their fault the dick-heads before them Jeremy/Steed/Kidd pissed away cash.”

-By the way, the story of the game is slightly modified : this last version saw the whole concept of the sect of the Chosen as well as the character of Janus Cross being ditched.
-Instead, you played as Grimm, a former veteran soldier, who found himself left for dead after the reich attempted to do experiments on him, leaving him with telekinetic powers in the process.
-He is then recovered by the Resistance, with on board, the character of Morgan, leader of the latter (and probably the love interest of the main character – see the Zeppelin Attack mission script by Travis Greene for more information).
+By the way, the story of the game was slightly modified : this last version saw the whole concept of the sect of the Chosen as well as the character of Janus Cross being ditched.
+Instead, you played as Grimm, a former veteran soldier, who found himself left for dead after the Reich attempted to do experiments on him, leaving him with telekinetic powers in the process.
+He was then recovered by the Resistance, with on board, the character of Morgan, leader of the latter.

-It will be too little too late for them, however; in Fall 2010, a demo of the game was apparently shown and collected a rating of 5.0/10 while the publisher expected a rating of 8.5/10 according to Gamesindustry.
-Ignition takes the decision to close Ignition Florida, laying off 70 developers in total and cancelling once and for all Reich on November 3, 2010.
+It will be too little too late, however; in Fall 2010, a demo of the game was apparently shown and collected a rating of 5.0/10 while the publisher expected a rating of 8.5/10 according to Gamesindustry, UTV Ignition took the decision to close Ignition Florida, laying off 70 developers in total and cancelling once and for all Reich on November 3, 2010.
 In the end, it’s 3 years of development, 4 different versions and 23 millions dollars of budget which were invested in Reich.
 Several assets and some tech ideas were to be reused for another FPS from Ignition, BOOM: Unleashed, which will also be canceled in 2011 for other reasons, as implied by a former Reich’s developer: